 If you have been referred to mediation by QCAT you may need to take part in abbreviated mediation.

-You can choose to take part in justice mediation if you have been involved in an incident as:
+You can choose to take part in adult restorative justice conferencing if you have been involved in an incident as:

 - a person who has been harmed